AdrianKuklaPL/predictive-modelling-analyses/README.md

 This repository contains ad-hoc analyses on various datasets in the domain of predictive modelling.
 The goal is to explore and apply predictive modelling techniques to uncover insights.

 ## Technologies Used
+- **cardiovascular-disease-analysis.ipynb**:
    - Python
    - Jupyter Notebook

 ## Key Findings/Results
 - Identified significant features for predicting cardiovascular disease, such as cholesterol, systolic blood pressure, and activity levels.